adafii/ties323/server/README.md

-# Log of setting up web, email, and DNS servers
+# Notes of setting up web, email, and DNS servers

 The goal of this project is to set up web, email, and DNS services on real servers.
 To make the project more interesting, I plan to open at least the web and DNS services to the public internet.
 Although I am not an IT security expert, I will do my best to protect the servers from unauthorized access.
 There isn't any valuable information on the servers, but in the worst case, the servers and the services on them could be used to launch further attacks and spamming.